Funai: History

 In 2008, CEO and founder Tetsuro Funai retired and stepped down from CEO to become chairman.
 Philips signed a seven-year contract with Funai to license, sell, and distribute Philips- and Magnavox-branded televisions in North America.
 In 2013, Funai acquired the option to buy the rest of Philips' consumer electronics operations and a license to globally market Philips branded consumer electronics.
-But that purchase was terminated by Philips because of what Philips saw as breach of contract.
+However, that purchase was terminated by Philips because of what Philips saw as breach of contract.